ZuseApp/zuse-web/zuse-hub-api.md

 ```
 {
   "project" : {
-    "raw_code" : "<Project raw code>",
+    "project_json" : "<Project json>",
     "compiled_code" : "<Project compiled code>"
   }
 }
 ```

 On success, the endpoint returns an :no\_content status.
-The server grabs the project title, description, and uuid from the raw\_code json and verifies that the json is valid.
+The server grabs the project title, description, and uuid from the project\_json and verifies that the json is valid.
 If the uuid doesn't match or if the json is not valid the endpoint returns an :unprocessable\_entity status with the following json:

 ```
 { "errors" : [ <List of full error messages>, ... ] }